ppy/osu-wiki/news/2021/2021-07-14-new-featured-artist-rish.md

 We're excited to announce **13** of these cute tunes, all up for the taking from [**Rish**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/181)!

 For those who somehow still haven't heard **Rish**'s sound, that's about to change.
-Take a peek at, uh, [*Take*](https://osu.ppy.sh/beatmapsets/1376486) mapped by ::yf\1bmp::{ user=1243669 } with a more-than-appropriate bamboo theme, then explore a few extra songs below:
+Take a peek at, uh, [*Take*](https://osu.ppy.sh/beatmapsets/1376486) mapped by ::yf_bmp::{ user=1243669 } with a more-than-appropriate bamboo theme, then explore a few extra songs below:

 <div align="center">
     <video width="95%" controls>